jhausserlab/HiFiAlignmentTool/README.md

 ## Getting started
 From the folder where you are launching the code, you need to have a folder with the czi files that you want to process, have an EMPTY output folder (where stitched images and image dimension will be save) and a folder called aligned (where registered images will be saved).

+If you are running a new set of czi, it is important that the conditions previously mentioned are met (meaning output file is empty and the czi file has only the files you want to process).
+Else all files will be read

-Currently, for an image of dimension 16'000 x 21'000 pixels the computer uses a maximum of 52GB to run all the code.s
+Currently, for an image of dimension 16'000 x 21'000 pixels the computer uses a maximum of 52GB to run all the code.

 WARNING: It is important that in your CZI files the reference channel (in our case dapi) is the last channel of your image stack.

 To run main.py you need to run at least the 2 arguments "source" and "destination":
 ```
 python3 main.py ./path/to/czi_files ./output_folder
 ```
 main.py has also 5 optional arguments:
--y, --yes --> runs the code without asking questions before stitching and before registration --disable-stitching --> if you want to only register --disable-registration --> if you want to only stitch -d, --downscale --> if you want to reduce the resolution of your image (default is 0.33) --factor 0.XX --> the downscale factor you want between 0 and 1 ( --downscale is required else it is full resolution that is done)
+1. -y, --yes --> runs the code without asking questions before stitching and before registration
+2. --disable-stitching --> if you want to only register
+3. --disable-registration --> if you want to only stitch
+4. -d, --downscale --> if you want to reduce the resolution of your image (default is 0.33)
+5. --factor 0.XX --> the downscale factor you want between 0 and 1 ( --downscale is required else it is full resolution that is done)

 if you want more information on the arguments run
 ```